M‑Files API version and CLR assembly updates

-MFSQL Connector will fail if the M-Files API (M-Files version specific) changes without updating the assemblies in the database.
+Important: The Connector will fail if the M‑Files API version changes without refreshing the assemblies in the database.

 Prerequisites and security

-The Connector relies on SQL CLR to host the M-Files .NET/COM interop.
-Ensure the following on the SQL Server hosting the Connector database:
+The Connector relies on SQL CLR to host the M‑Files .NET/COM interop.
+On the SQL Server that hosts the Connector database, ensure:

 • CLR is enabled: